 As the name hints, Eagle River Nature Center is hopping with critters and the educational programs often focus on wildlife.
 Eagles, moose, beavers and bears are regulars along Eagle River in a spectacular valley setting.

-Each mile seems to bring a new species.
-Look for white.
+Enjoy a drive south on the Seward Highway along Turnagain Arm, where each mile seems to bring a new species.
 Rocky cliffs above draw Dall sheep, and fish running in the waters below attract beluga whales.
 When the tide is out, eagles often congregate on the tidal mudflats hoping to score an easy meal.
 As many as 30 are sometimes seen together, their white heads a stark contrast against the muted glacial silt.